catsby/vault-plugin-secrets-uuid/README.md

 $ make all
 ```

-## TODO: update below docs to be relevant for UUID
 Now open a new terminal window and run the following commands:
 ```
 # Open a new terminal window and export Vault dev server http address